johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-Envoyfilter/readme.md

      "dynamic_metadata_from_headers": {...}
    ```

-   It can remove some unnecessary big headers X-Ext-Authz-Check-Received.
+   It can remove some unnecessary big headers like X-Ext-Authz-Check-Received, and improve performance.

-6. For grpc_service, it does not support AuthorizationResponse definition
+6. For grpc_service, it does not support AuthorizationResponse definition.